-On non-precision approaches, the final segment begins at the Final Approach Fix (FAF) which is identified with the Maltese cross symbol .
+On non-precision approaches, the final segment begins at the Final Approach Fix (FAF), which is identified with the Maltese cross symbol \.
 When no FAF is depicted, the final approach point is the point at which the aircraft is established inbound on the final approach course.
-Stepdown fixes may also be provided between the FAF and the airport for authorizing a lower minimum descent angle (MDA) and are depicted with the fix or facility name and a dashed line.
+Stepdown fixes may also be provided between the FAF and the airport for authorizing a lower minimum descent altitude (MDA) and are depicted with the fix or facility name and a dashed line.
+Altitude restrictions at stepdown fixes on the final approach on procedures with both precision and non-precision minima are not applicable to precision (ILS, LPV, or LNAV/VNAV) use of the approach.
 On non-precision only approach procedures, the approach track descends to the MDA or VDP point, thence horizontally to the missed approach point.